 History of research

-History of legislation/legalisation
+History of legislation and legalisation

-Types of cannabis plants:
+Types of cannabis plants

 Historically, there were two main species of cannabis, Indica and Sativa, which were identifiable by their different phenotypes and chemotypes.
 Their individual make-ups had different effects and were therefore used for different medicinal uses.
 This information is no longer accurate, though you may continue to see this information distributed.
 Over time, the various species of cannabis have become so hybridized that taxonomically, or scientifically, they have become the same thing.

-- And many other functions.
+- and many other functions.

-The Endocannabinoid System is made up of three main parts:
+The endocannabinoid system is made up of three main parts:

-- Receptors; and
+- receptors; and

 Endocannabinoids are the body’s own version of cannabis compounds.
 There are two key endocannabinoids – anandamide (AEA) and 2-arachidonoylglycerol (2-AG).
 Your body creates these as needed in order to keep internal functions running smoothly.